cipi api

 bash

-$ systemctl stop nginx mariadb redis-server fail2ban supervisor
+$ systemctl stop nginx mariadb valkey-server fail2ban supervisor

 $ systemctl stop php*-fpm

-$ apt purge -y nginx* mariadb-server mariadb-client redis-server \
+$ apt purge -y nginx* mariadb-server mariadb-client valkey-server \

 fail2ban supervisor certbot python3-certbot-nginx \